smclab/openk9/js-packages/docs-website/docs/using-docker.md

 docker-compose logs -f <container-name>
 ```

+In default configuration docker-compose file starts environment with:

+- openk9 prerequisites
+-

 Once the startup is finished go to [http://localhost:8888/](http://localhost:8888/) to access the browser OpenK9 interface or [http://localhost:8888/admin](http://localhost:8888/admin) for the admin interface.

 ### Basic environment